f3-factory/F3com-data/smtp/main.md

 string|NULL get ( string $key )
 ```

-This function allows you to return the value of an e-mail header
+This function allows you to return the value of an e-mail header.

 Example: